Parallel Complex Diffusion for Scalable Time Series Generation: Parallel Complex Diffusion Framework

-Leveraging Theorem~\ref{thm:freq_ortho}, the complex-valued diffusion process in Eq. \eqref{eq:forward_freq_step} losslessly decouples into two independent real-valued Markov chains.
-The marginal distribution at any diffusion step $t$ can thus be expressed in closed form as:
+By Theorem~\ref{thm:freq_ortho}, Eq.~\eqref{eq:forward_transition_freq} can be equivalently formulated as two parallel, real-valued transitions driven by independent spectral noise components.
+The conditional marginal distribution at any diffusion step $t$ can thus be expressed in closed form as: